Physical Access

 Integrated Sensors

-- Deployed in doors, gates, and turnstiles.
+Sensors embedded in doors, gates, and structures.

 Logging

-- Safeguarded against manipulation and unauthorized disclosure.
+- Protect logs against tampering and unauthorized access

 Alarm Systems